hadley/recipes/recipes/main-fish/salmon-tuna-or-mackerel-log.md

----
-name: Salmon, Tuna or Mackerel Log
+# Salmon, Tuna or Mackerel Log
-source: Cornell Cookbook
+From: Cornell Cookbook
----

 * 1 tin of salmon, tuna or mackerel
 * 8oz soft cream cheese